Dr Simone Corsi

 Simone joined Loughborough University from the University of Manchester, where he managed the Manchester China Institute and was Associate Member at the Manchester Institute for Innovation Research.

-Simone conducts research in the field of innovation studies.
-He has a research background in R&D and Innovation Management and has been looking into global innovation and reverse innovation dynamics, with a focus on China.
+With a research background in R&D and innovation management, he conducts research in the field of innovation studies.
+Specifically, he has been looking into global innovation and reverse innovation dynamics, with a focus on China.
 More recently he has developed an interest in international R&D alliances and university-industry collaboration.

 Prior to joining the University of Manchester, Simone was Research Fellow at the Lancaster University Management School, where he was also Programme Manager for the Lancaster China Catalyst Programme, a Lancaster University project which aimed at creating and supporting R&D partnerships between UK and Chinese organisations.
 During his time at Lancaster University Simone advised more than 60 UK SMEs on their China strategy.